vinaychilukuri/vinaychilukuri.github.io/_cases/1 - Inventory-Planner.md

 ### My learnings
 - Show your vision of how the product can deliver intended outcomes for the business.
 (This is how you stay at the table.)
 - Socialize User Research findings more rigorously to drive user-centricity in stakeholders.
-- Socialize User Research findings more rigorously to drive user-centricity in stakeholders.
+- Do not try to understand everything in a user-research interview.
+Be present and LISTEN.

 ### Success of this project